-The Health Science major is also designed for students who are seeking a strong foundation for a career in health administration and in community-based health promotion and public health.
+The Health Science major is also for students seeking a strong foundation for a career in health administration and community-based health promotion and public health.

 The Health Science major is modeled on an integrated curriculum that includes foundational courses in the natural sciences, social sciences, and the liberal arts, as well as application-based coursework on public health and healthcare.

 Social and behavioral sciences